Olivia-Feldman/NUGAN-DISTGAN/README.md

 A sigmoid loss function was created to return a sigmoid loss logits probability.
 This is used for the discriminator loss and takes in the logits probaility and class labels to determine the sigmoid loss.

 The latent distance constraint is used to regularize the auto-encoder to enforace a compatibility between the latent samples and data samples.
+A distance distribution metric is for the latent and data sample distributions.

-The discriminator score constraint is used to calculate the distance of distributions between the generator -discrciminator and latent-data samples and uses this along with a gradient penalty to determine the total D_loss from the discriminator.
+The discriminator score constraint is used to calculate the distance of distributions between the generator -discrciminator along with a gradient penalty to determine the total D_loss from the discriminator.

 [DIST-GAN repo](https://github.com/tntrung/gan/blob/master/distgan_image/distgan_mnist.py)